WhizBenjamin/whizbenjamin/README.md

 A challenge from Figma
 <br>
-It is a responsive homepage with desktop, tablet and mobile version using just HTML and CSS.
+It is a responsive homepage with desktop, tablet and mobile version using just HTML, CSS and a touch of JavaScript.
-(Currently done with the desktop and tablet versions) 😅
+(Currently done with the desktop and tablet versions) It's sure been an interesting ride thus far. 😅

 ### 🤔 I’m looking for help with: